Bristol Temple Meads railway station: Station

 The first island platform comprises platforms 5 to 8.
 Platform 5 is inside the main train shed while 6 is a southerly extension and 7 and 8 were added outside the supporting wall in the 1930s.
 Platform 5 is used by trains towards Cardiff and platform 7 to Portsmouth; platforms 6 and 8 are the main platforms for Weston-super-Mare and stations to Penzance.
 Between platforms 5 and 7 are the two spur sidings that are long enough to stable a single Class 153 DMU.

 The third island platform comprises platforms 9 to 12 and also dates from the 1930s.
 It is longer than platforms 5–8 but the rear of a High Speed Train on the west end platforms will block part of the east end platform.
 A wide variety of trains use these platforms, including to and from London Paddington and Weymouth.

 The final island platform is shorter and only has east-end platforms 13 and 15: 15 is used by most trains from Paddington that continue westwards to Weston-super-Mare or beyond.
 Platform 13 is a terminus platform and is used by many trains from Paddington, some local services and occasionally by CrossCountry.
-There is another siding beyond platform 15 that used to be the In/Out Road for Bristol Bath Road TMD.
+There is another siding beyond platform 15 that used to be the In/out Road for Bristol Bath Road TMD.
 This depot has been demolished.
 Between platforms 3/4 and 5/6 are the Up Through line and the Middle Siding, the latter is often used to stable Mark 1 carriages between Torbay Express duties in the summer months.
 The Down Through line runs between platforms 11/12 and 13.

 To the north of the station lies Arriva TrainCare's Barton Hill TMD, and to the south-east of the station lies St Philip's Marsh depot which services the Great Western Railway fleet.
 This is accessible from both ends of Temple Meads station.

 Other facilities include pay phones, public Wi-Fi, a post box, photo booth, and passenger assistance such as information points, waiting rooms, a lost property office, first aid room, and CCTV.

+In Britain's 100 Best Railway Stations by Simon Jenkins, the station was one of only ten to be awarded five stars.

 Passenger volume

-Temple Meads is the busiest station in the Bristol area.
+Temple Meads is the busiest station in the Bristol area and the south west region.
 Official statistics show it to have the 35th-largest number of people entering or leaving any national rail station, the 14th busiest outside London.
 Comparing the year from April 2009 with the year from April 2002, estimated passenger numbers increased by 52%.

 The statistics cover twelve-month periods that start in April.